Guidelines for Samaṇeras

 Conclusion

-Let these rules be a source of discipline, wisdom, and protection in your journey as a renunciant.
+Let these guidelines be a source of discipline, wisdom, and protection in your journey as a renunciant.

 Similar Posts